Costa Rica: Caribbean Mountains to Coast

 Our next venue on the southern Caribbean coast won’t disappoint.
 A paradise frequented by beachgoers, surfers, and snowbirds alike, the Puerto Viejo area also happens to be an untapped and underrated birding destination.
 From the white sands, turquoise waters and intact forest of Cahuita National Park to the indigenous reserves higher in the Talamanca Mountains, we’ll explore a variety of terrain.
 One of our objectives will be to observe the spectacular raptor migration that occurs here at this time of year, and the natural bottleneck created as the mountains push closer to the coast make the region a prime site for this.
 We will visit different forested roads and walk at a relaxed pace to enjoy the forest birding where we may find Spotted and Bicolored Antbirds, Purple-throated Fruitcrow, Snowy Cotinga, Black-chested Jay and maybe even a Slaty-breasted Tinamou.
 Below our feet we’ll hope to spot two brilliant species of Poison-Arrow frogs!

-In and around Cahuita National Park we will encounter migrants such as Bay-breasted Warbler, Swainson’s Thrush and Summer Tanager, and more parrots, tinamous, owls, antshrikes, woodcreepers, and trogons.
-Wetland birds could include Green Ibis and Green-and-rufous Kingfisher.
-We look for Sulphur-rumped Tanager, which is a near-endemic found only in this corner of Costa Rica.
+In and around Cahuita National Park we will encounter migrants such as Bay-breasted Warbler, Swainson’s Thrush and Summer Tanager, and more parrots, tinamous, owls, antshrikes, woodcreepers, and trogons, as well as some understory species such as White-flanked Antwren, Black-crowned Antshrike and Checker-throated Stipplethroat.
+Wetland birds could include Green Ibis and American Pygmy-Kingfisher and we also have a chance to look for the scarce Black-chested Jays near Cahuita.
 Nights in Puerto Viejo de Talamanca.

 Day 7: Inland to the foothills

-After lunch at a local restaurant where we will watch for Fasciated Tiger-Heron, we will continue our way northwest to Arenal Observatory Lodge, tracing the base of rugged mountains on the way to La Fortuna, a tourism hub at the foot of Arenal Volcano.
+After lunch we will continue our way northwest to Arenal Observatory Lodge, tracing the base of rugged mountains on the way to La Fortuna, a tourism hub at the foot of Arenal Volcano.
 After some leg-stretching we arrive at Arenal Observatory Lodge on the other side of the volcano.
 This location at the northern fringe of the Caribbean slope offers the most species diversity of any site in Costa Rica and it is a fun place to end a trip.
 The outdoor jacuzzi, canopy lookout tower and a busy feeder setup are all nice touches, too.

 Around the lodge grounds we have the potential for some good birds.
 Yellow-eared Toucanet, Lovely Cotinga and Semiplumbeous Hawk require some luck.
 Army ant swarms are common and can offer exciting viewing of Spotted, Ocellated and Bicolored Antbirds, among many other species.
 Rufous-tailed Jacamars sally out to catch butterflies and odd grunting noises come from Masked and Black-tailed Tityras.
 Mammals include Three-toed Sloth, Spider Monkey, Tamandua and Coatimundi.
 If it is clear, the view of the volcano is breathtaking!